herotechcourse/kotlin-lotto-precourse/README.md

 ### Result

-**Object** that calculates the number of wins for each rank.
+**Class** that calculates the number of wins for each rank.

 **Methods:**

-- `calculate`: returns the win count per rank.
+- `calculate Map<Rank, Int>`: a map of ranks and their corresponding ticket counts
+- `add(rank: Rank)`: increments the count for a given rank (e.g., FIRST, SECOND) in the winnings tally
+- `display()`: prints the number of winning tickets for each rank with prize amounts to the console
+- `getProfitRate(): String`: calculates the profit rate as a percentage (total winnings / total spent * 100) and returns it as a string with one decimal place

 ### Input